codefoster/codefoster.com/source/_posts/gridpan.md

 Let me unpack that for you.

-When the user&#39;s mouse is within the grid (that&#39;s the _.groupeditemslist_), then check the event argument that our event function received and see what the location of the user&#39;s mouse is on the screen (that&#39;s _screenX_).
+When the user's mouse is within the grid (that's the _.groupeditemslist_), then check the event argument that our event function received and see what the location of the user's mouse is on the screen (that's _screenX_).

-If it is withing 50 pixels of the right side of the page (that&#39;s the _document.body.scrollWidth_) then set _timer_ to a new interval that runs a simple function every 1 millisecond.
+If it is withing 50 pixels of the right side of the page (that's the _document.body.scrollWidth_) then set _timer_ to a new interval that runs a simple function every 1 millisecond.
 The body of the function that runs is _listView.scrollPosition += 30,_ which you have likely guessed scrolls (pans) to the right by 30 pixels.
 And the opposite should obviously happen if the user moves his mouse close to the left edge.

 <disclaimer>